firebird-finance/firebird-docs/docs/gvVALUEstakingguide.md

 5. Click the 'Stake' button
 ![Guide](img/gvVALUE_2_5.png)

-Congratulations, your $VALUE tokens are now staked and earning profits from Value DeFi Ethereum ecosystem!
-As proof of ownership of your share in vGov, you should have received $gvVALUE tokens in your wallet! (refer to the paragraph above).
+Congratulations, your VALUE tokens are now staked and earning profits from Value DeFi Ethereum ecosystem!
+As proof of ownership of your share in vGovernance, you should have received gvVALUE tokens in your wallet! (refer to the paragraph above).

-**POPULAR QUESTIONS**
+**FAQ**

-_1) Can you add $gvVALUE as a custom token to your MetaMask?_
+_1) Can you add gvVALUE as a custom token to your MetaMask?_

 Yes you can, here are the token parameters:
     - Token address: 0xcec03a960ea678a2b6ea350fe0dbd1807b22d875
     - Token symbol: gvVALUE
     - Token of precision: 18

-_2) Why is my $gvVALUE amount lower than the amount of $VALUE that I have staked?_
+_2) Why is my gvVALUE amount lower than the amount of VALUE that I have staked?_

 vGov earns 35% of swap fees from vSwap and 16% performance fees from vSafes and it is autocompounded for all vGov stakers.
 Your gvVALUE amount will always stay the same (unless you stake more $VALUE), but your $VALUE amount will increase over time.

-_3) I'm currently staking in the vGov but I don't see my $gvVALUE in my wallet, what do I need to do?_
+_3) I'm currently staking in the vGov but I don't see my gvVALUE in my wallet, what do I need to do?_

 This scenario will happen if you staked to the vGov prior to November 2020.
-Don't worry, your $gvVALUE are in the smart contract of the vGov and we have introduced a 'Unlock' button for you to click in order to redeem and consolidate your $gvVALUE into your wallet.
-If you go to the vGov page and you see the "Unlock" button, it means you have some $gvVALUE tokens to redeem!
-Note this is a one-time event and the button will not appear if all your $gvVALUE is already in your wallet.
+Don't worry, your gvVALUE are in the smart contract of the vGov and we have introduced a 'Unlock' button for you to click in order to redeem and consolidate your gvVALUE into your wallet.
+If you go to the vGov page and you see the "Unlock" button, it means you have some gvVALUE tokens to redeem!
+Please note this is a one-time event and the button will not appear if all your gvVALUE is already in your wallet.

 ![Value Liquid homepage at valueliquid.io](img/seperator.png)

-#### PART 3 - BRIDGE YOUR $gvVALUE TO BSC AND RECEIVE $gvVALUE-B
+### PART 3 - BRIDGE YOUR gvVALUE TO BSC AND RECEIVE gvVALUE-B

-Now that you have your $gvVALUE tokens in your wallet, you will need to use our portal to bridge your $gvVALUE into $gvVALUE-B.  The two assets are pegged 1:1 and you may use this portal to bridge your $gvVALUE and $gvVALUE-B back-and-forth as needed.
+Now that you have your gvVALUE tokens in your wallet, you will need to use our portal to bridge your gvVALUE into gvVALUE-B.  The two assets are pegged 1:1 and you may use this portal to bridge your gvVALUE and gvVALUE-B back-and-forth as needed.

 **INSTRUCTIONS**

 1. Visit the Bridge page here - https://valuedefi.io/bridge
 ![Guide](img/gvVALUE_3_1_.png)

-2. Define the quantity of gvVALUE you wish to bridge over to BSC ($gvVALUE-B)
+2. Define the quantity of gvVALUE you wish to bridge over to BSC (gvVALUE-B)
 ![Guide](img/gvVALUE_3_2_.png)

 3. Approve the one-time transaction